Acquirer vs Issuer: the Key Difference Between an Acquiring Bank and an Issuing Bank in Card Payment Processing

 Issuing banks is quite the opposite of acquiring banks as it is working with the cardholder, or one can say it is the customer’s bank.
 They issue payment cards to various authorized consumers; hence, the name.
 Like acquiring banks, they are likewise connected with one or many card brands, which are also called card associations.

-In this case, we believe that companies such as Visa and Mastercard are issuers.
-After all, you will find their logos prominently displayed on various payment cards.
+While card networks like Visa and Mastercard appear on cards, they are not issuers.
+Actual issuing is done by licensed banks that partner with these networks.
 However, these card brands don’t usually work directly with consumers.
 They rather let issuing banks handle those relationships for them.
 So, in any online transaction, the issuing banks play the role of middle-man between the card network and the customer.

 As we mentioned earlier, both acquirer and the issuer play an important role in the payment process.
 However, they are different banks and have different roles.